RoboTeamTwente/roboteam/README.md

 $ git submodule update --init --recursive
 $ git submodule foreach git checkout development
 ```

+Select a newer clang to be used to compile RBTT software

+1. Open CLion
+2. Go to Preferences -> Build, Execution, Deployment -> Toolchains -> Default
+3. Change C Compiler to:  `/usr/local/Cellar/llvm/13.0.1/bin/clang`
+4. Change C++ Compiler to: `/usr/local/Cellar/llvm/13.0.1/bin/clang++`

+Notes:
+* C(++) Compiler paths may differ based on installed version.
+Verify the version with `$ brew info llvm`
+* Toolchains may vary if you changed the default CLion settings.
+If you want to deviate from this readme, ensure the compiler selected in the toolchain used to compile RBTT software has support for C++20

 ### Code Style Formatting
 To be consistent in the code style, we use clang-format.
 You can use clang-format to automatically format your code during every commit and you can use clang-format in CLion to format all code files in a given folder.